autostep/AutoStep/README.md

 # AutoStep

-AutoStep is a compiler and runner for Gherkin-style BDD tests, with some extra language features on top of standard gherkin that add useful functionality.
+AutoStep is a new compiler and runner for Gherkin-style BDD tests, with some extra language features on top of standard Gherkin that add useful functionality.
+Unlike some existing BDD tools, there is no test code generation or separate code compilation process.
+The tests compile and execute directly inside AutoStep.

+This repository contains the core .NET library that provides compilation and execution behaviour.

 ---